This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

 Rich, creamy risotto has always been a favorite among foodies.
 But who has the time to cook it from scratch?
-Well, we are here to show you how simple and easy it can be to whip up an easy garlic and shrimp risotto recipe that will become a weeknight dinner go-to.
+Well, I am here to show you how simple and easy it can be to whip up an easy garlic and shrimp risotto recipe that will become a weeknight dinner go-to.

-• You’ll love this rice recipe if you’re looking for a complete meal.
-Carbs and protein are present in this Shrimp Risotto.
+• You’ll love this recipe if you’re looking for a complete meal.
 Asparagus and parsley are great additions to a risotto, but risotto may be made with practically any vegetable.

 • Making your risotto will save you a lot of money.
-It’s important to remember that delicious food doesn’t always have to be pricey!
 A restaurant-quality dinner can be made at home with this creamy garlic shrimp risotto.

 close up view of shrimp risotto in a pan

-These are just a list of ingredients for you to see if you have on hand to make this shrimp Parmesan risotto.
+These are just a list of ingredients for you to see if you have on hand to make this recipe.
 Full measurements are listed further down below in the recipe card.

 • olive oil, divided – you may use any oil of choice like avocado oil